1. Purpose of this privacy notice

 3. Personal Information sources

-If the person is a customer or a tenant receiving support from us, we may receive information from third parties including:
+If the person is a person we support or a tenant receiving support from us, we may receive information from third parties including:

 4. Types of personal information we use